International

 Economic Overview

-Unemployment rate was estimated at 3.9% in 2021 according to the World Bank (modeled ILO estimate).
-However, according to the African Development Bank, the unemployment rate was 25% in 2018, and among young people it reached 30%.
+Unemployment rate was estimated at 3.8% in 2022 according to the World Bank (modeled ILO estimate).
+However, the informal is still prominent and youth unemployment levels are above 30%.
 Social inequalities are increasing and a large part of the population lives in poverty (over 63% according to AFDB), especially in rural areas.
 The northern province of Cabo Delgado, where more than 800,000 people have been displaced due to terrorism, has been particularly affected by increased food insecurity (IMF).

 Source: IMF – World Economic Outlook Database , October 2021